zetavg/chromium-website/site/developers/design-documents/sync/model-api/index.md

 Since the tracking of changes and updating of metadata is completely independent, there is no need to wait for the sync engine to start before changes can be made.
-This prevents the need for an expensive association step in the initialization.

 [ModelReadyToSync]: https://cs.chromium.org/search/?q=ModelReadyToSync+file:/model_type_change_processor.h

 ### MergeSyncData

 This method is called only once, when a type is first enabled.
-Sync will download all the data it has for the type from the server and provide it to the bridge using this method.
-Sync filters out any tombstones for this call, so `EntityData::is_deleted()` will never be true for the provided entities.
+Sync downloads all the data it has for the type from the server and provides it to the bridge using this method.
+Sync filters out any tombstones for this call, so `EntityChange::type()` will never be `ACTION_DELETE` for the provided entities.
 The bridge must then examine the sync data and the local data and merge them
 together:

 *   Any remote entities that don’t exist locally must be be written to local